 “Steve Lippard and Dick Holm are pioneers in the field of bioinorganic chemistry,” said Peter B. Dervan, chair of the Welch Foundation’s scientific advisory board.
 “They have revealed the crucial role of metals in biology and human medicine, as well as inspired and mentored the next generation of researchers.”

-Holm, who is the Higgins Emeritus Professor of Chemistry at Harvard University, has developed a rational approach to synthesis of biomimetic low molecular weight complexes that duplicate biological iron-sulfur centers and has created the chemical and intellectual framework for understanding their function.
-He earned a B.S. in chemistry from the University of Massachusetts, Amherst, and a Ph.D. in chemistry from MIT.
+Holm, who is the Higgins Research Professor at Harvard University, has developed a rational approach to synthesis of biomimetic low molecular weight complexes that duplicate biological Fe-S centers and created the chemical and intellectual framework for understanding their function.
+He earned a B.S. in chemistry from the University of Massachusetts-Amherst and a Ph.D. in chemistry from MIT.